Moris299/SimplePHPWeather/README.md

 You have to:

-1.Create free account on [openweathermap.org](https://home.openweathermap.org/users/sign_up)
+1. Create free account on [openweathermap.org](https://home.openweathermap.org/users/sign_up)
-2.get free api key [here](https://home.openweathermap.org/api_keys)
+2. Get free api key [here](https://home.openweathermap.org/api_keys)
-3.copy key, open weather_api_key.txt file and paste key, save file
+3. Copy key, open weather_api_key.txt file and paste key, save file
 ![copy this](https://i.imgur.com/c3GcWbJ.png)

-4.Upload all files to your hosting, into public_html folder.
+4. Upload all files to your hosting, into public_html folder.

 ### How to use?
 Exapmles and explanation.